 Shockingly, and almost without precedent in human history, children today may live a shorter lifespan than their parents.
 The 20th century witnessed huge steady advances in medicine and public health that have significantly increased average life expectancy.
 But recently an epidemic of chronic diseases threatens to slow or reverse that enviable record.

 Before the modern industrial era, with its advances in sanitation and medicine, infectious diseases were the main natural causes of death.
 In the United States in 1900, life expectancy at birth for a man was 46 years, for a woman 48 due largely due to the high infant and childhood mortality.
 But those who survived to maturity actually had a good chance of surviving to older age.
-The top three causes of death in 1900 were all infectious in nature – pneumonia, flu, tuberculosis, and gastrointestinal infections.
+The top causes of death in 1900 were all infectious in nature – pneumonia, flu, tuberculosis, and gastrointestinal infections.
 These infectious diseases can affect any age although children and the elderly are especially vulnerable.

 Today’s situation is different.
 The top two causes of death are cardiovascular and cancer related deaths, both diseases tightly correlated to age.
 Cardiovascular disease, which includes heart disease and stroke, is the #1 cause of death in the U.S. accounting for 1 in 4 deaths and its incidence increases dramatically with age.
 Children rarely suffer a heart attack, but by age 65, the majority of men have some form of cardiovascular disease, (age 85 for women).